maxwondercorn/ember-dictionary/README.md

 For example, `emberobserver` and `EmberObserver` will be flagged as invalid, with a suggestion of `Ember Observer`.

-In addition to spell checking, the markdown will be linted for repeated words, contraction errors and conssitency issues.
+In addition to spell checking, the markdown will be linted for repeated words, contraction errors and consitency issues.
 See the documentation for the plugins used in the configuration file.

+### **BREAKING CHANGE!**

+All projects under the [unified](https://unifiedjs.com/) umbrella have been converted to ESM imports and `ember-dictionary` requires Node v14 or greater.

 ## Dictionary
 The Ember dictionary is merged with the `en_US` Hunspell [dictionary](http://wordlist.sourceforge.net).
 This simplifies configuration of `retext-spell`.
 The english dictionary will occasionally need to be remerged (~12-18 months) to keep it in sync.
 See en_US.lic for license.